-A 77-year-old Caucasian male patient (#946) was diagnosed with a metastatic prostatic adenocarcinoma with a Gleason score of 5 + 4 = 9.
-At the time of diagnosis, his serum PSA level was 14 ng/mL.
-The patient was treated with continuous and rogen ablation therapy (Zoladex and Casodex combination).
+A 77-year old Caucasian male patient (#946) was diagnosed with a metastatic prostatic adenocarcinoma with a Gleason score of 5+4 = 9.
+At the time of diagnosis, his serum PSA level was 14 ng/ml.
+The patient was treated with continuous androgen ablation therapy (zoladex and casodex combination).
 Forty months later he developed, despite a good initial response, a large local recurrence and a bladder outlet obstruction and was treated with palliative radiotherapy.
-Tumor growth resumed within 2 months and the patient developed bleeding and urinary retention and underwent a palliative cystoprostatectomy.
-Pathology evaluation revealed poorly differentiated carcinoma extending into the seminal vesicle, bladder neck, and the right ureter.
-Two months later, and 4 years after his initial diagnosis, palpable metastatic lesions were excised from his bulbar urethra and corpora cavernosa showing extensive involvement of small cell carcinoma infiltrating smooth muscle with the expression of typical neuroendocrine markers, that is, CD56, chromogranin A, and synaptophysin (Fig. 1) and absence of expression of AR and TP63 (Supplementary Fig. S1).
+Tumour growth resumed within two months and the patient developed bleeding and urinary retention and underwent a palliative cystoprostatectomy.
+Pathology revealed poorly differentiated carcinoma extending into the seminal vesicle, bladder neck and the right ureter.
+Two months later, and four years after his initial diagnosis, palpable metastatic lesions were excised from his bulbar urethra and corpora cavernosa showing extensive involvement of small cell carcinoma infiltrating smooth muscle with the expression of typical NE markers, i.e. CD56, Chromogranin A and Synaptophysin (Fig. 1) and absence of expression of AR and TP63 (Supplemental Figure 1).

-Genome sequencing of patient's tumor identifies a 9p21 MTAP-CDKN2A deletion
+Genome sequencing of patient's tumour identifies a 9p21 MTAP-CDKN2A deletion

-In an effort to identify therapeutic strategies based on the genotype of this patient's tumor, we sequenced the genome of the urethral neuroendocrine metastasis using Illumina MPS (29).
-We converted approximately 100 million mapped paired-end sequence reads to copy number data and visualized the resulting copy number plots with Biodiscovery Nexus CGH software.
-This process revealed a highly rearranged tumor genome showing a homozygous deletion in chromosome 9p21 (Fig. 2).
-Inspection of the 9p21 deletion confirmed that it was homozygous and showed that it had a size of 450 kilobases and encompassed the MTAP and CDKN2A genes, as well as 2 other genes, that is, the doublesex and mab-3-related transcription factor 1 (DMRTA1) and the embryonic lethal, abnormal vision (ELAVL2) genes.
-Sequencing the transcriptome of the patient's neuroendocrine prostate cancer metastasis revealed that MTAP and CDKN2A transcripts could be detected but at very low levels, presumably reflecting a combination of infiltrating macrophages, tumor heterogeneity, and stromal admixture (Fig. 3).
+In an effort to identify therapeutic strategies based on the genotype of this patient's tumour, we sequenced the genome of the urethral NE metastasis using Illumina massively parallel sequencing (MPS) (29).
+We converted approximately100 million mapped paired-end sequence reads to copy number data and visualized the resulting copy number plots using Biodiscovery Nexus CGH software.
+This process revealed a highly rearranged tumour genome showing a homozygous deletion in chromosome 9p21 (Fig 2).
+Inspection of the 9p21 deletion confirmed that it was homozygous and showed that it had a size of 450 kilobases and encompassed the MTAP and cyclin-dependent kinase inhibitor 2A (CDKN2A) genes, as well as two other genes, i.e. the doublesex and mab-3 related transcription factor 1 (DMRTA1) and the embryonic lethal, abnormal vision (ELAVL2) genes.
+Sequencing the transcriptome of the patient's NE prostate cancer metastasis revealed that MTAP and CDKN2A transcripts could be detected but at very low levels, presumably reflecting a combination of infiltrating macrophages, tumour heterogeneity and stromal admixture (Fig. 3).

-Patient's tumor xenograft line has the same 9p21 MTAP-CDKN2A deletion period of about 3 months.
-The tumor volume doubling time of LTL352 in NOD/SCID mice was about 11 days.
-The phenotype of the original cancer was retained throughout the serial transplantations, as indicated by its histology and in particular by the expression of the neuroendocrine marker, synaptophysin (Fig. 1) and absence of expression of AR and TP63 (Supplementary Fig. S1).
-Furthermore, as shown by array CGH (aCGH), the LTL352 xenograft line had the same 9p21 MTAP-CDKN2A deletion as the patient's tumor (Fig. 2).
-LTL352 also had the lowest MTAP expression according to quantitative PCR (Fig. 3B).
+Patient's tumour xenograft line has the same 9p21 MTAP-CDKN2A deletion

+In parallel with DNA sequencing, a transplantable subrenal capsule xenograft line, LTL352, was successfully established from the patient's NE urethral metastasis.
+The subrenal location for xenografts was chosen because our past experience showed that this grafting site is ideal for establishing patient-derived xenografts (25, 30-32).
+All the grafts started to grow after a latency period of about three months.
+The tumour volume doubling time of LTL352 in NOD/SCID mice was about 11 days.
+The phenotype of the original cancer was retained throughout the serial transplantations, as indicated by its histology and in particular by the expression of the NE marker, synaptophysin (Fig. 1) and absence of expression of AR and TP63 (Supplemental Fig. 1).
+Furthermore, as shown by array comparative genomic hybridization (aCGH), the LTL352 xenograft line had the same 9p21 MTAP-CDKN2A deletion as the patient's tumour (Fig. 2).
+LTL352 also had the lowest MTAP expression according to qPCR (Fig. 3B).